Taxes for Sole Traders in Estonia

 €100,000 €20,800 €33,000 €1,600 €55,400 €44,600 55.4%

-At €25,200 annual net FIE income, the basic exemption is fully phased out.
+The €25,200 inflection point At €25,200 annual net FIE income, the basic exemption is fully phased out.
 Below this level, the exemption meaningfully reduces the income tax bill.
 Above it, every additional euro is taxed at the full marginal rate.
-This is the point where the FIE vs OÜ comparison becomes especially important to run.
+This is the point where the FIE vs OÜ comparison becomes especially important to run — because at this income level, the OÜ structure typically begins to show a meaningful annual saving.

 Section 7 — FIE Income Combined With Other Income Types

-How salary, investment income, rental income, and foreign income interact with FIE tax
+How salary, investment income, rental income, and foreign income interact with FIE tax.

+The Unified Annual Return — All Income in One Place.
 Form A consolidates all an individual’s income for the tax year.
 FIE income, employment salary, dividends, interest, rental income, and foreign income are all declared on the same return and contribute to a single income tax calculation.
 The basic exemption applies across all income combined — not separately for each source.

+The Pension Contribution Deduction.
 If you are enrolled in II pillar pension (mandatory for those born after 1983) or make voluntary III pillar contributions, these reduce your income tax base.

-III pillar pension contributions — the most underused FIE deduction: A FIE earning €50,000 net income can contribute up to €6,000 to a III pillar pension fund.
-At a 20% income tax rate, this saves €1,200 in income tax per year.
+III pillar pension contributions — the most underused FIE deduction.
+A FIE earning €50,000 net income can contribute up to €6,000 to a III pillar pension fund.
+At a 22% income tax rate, this saves €1,320 in income tax per year.
+The contribution is not locked away permanently — III pillar funds can be withdrawn from age 55, with a 10% income tax rate on withdrawal (versus 22% on regular income).
+For a FIE in a high-income year, maximising III pillar contributions is one of the most efficient legal tax reduction strategies available.

 Frequently Asked Questions

 Yes, unless you qualify for one of the specific exemptions described in Section 3.
-If your net FIE income is below €8,700 (the 2024 minimum base), you still owe social tax calculated on €8,700 — which is €2,871.
+If your net FIE income is below €10,632 (the 2026 minimum base), you still owe social tax calculated on €10,632 — which is €2,871.
 The minimum base ensures that every active FIE maintains minimum pension and health insurance coverage.
 If your income is consistently low and you do not qualify for an exemption, this minimum base cost is a significant consideration in the FIE vs OÜ comparison — because an OÜ pays no social tax on retained profits.

 EMTA calculates your advance payments based on your prior year’s declared FIE income.
 You will see the amounts in your e-Tax portal account before each deadline.
 If your income has changed significantly — which is common for freelancers — you should review the default amount and submit a revised income estimate through the e-Tax portal.
 There is no penalty for revising the estimate, and doing so prevents either overpaying (tying up cash unnecessarily) or underpaying (facing a large April settlement plus interest).